CZ-NIC/knot-resolver/doc/startguide.rst

 You can easily save configuration files and switch between them.
 All configuration files of following examples and more are stored in `/etc/config`_ directory.

-Bind to interfaces
+Listening on network interfaces
 ==================

-Knot Resolver can listen on multiple interfaces that are defined in configuration by :func:`net.listen()` function.
+Network interfaces to listen on and supported protocols are configured using :func:`net.listen()` function.

-It also makes possible to configure ports for ``tls``, ``doh``, ``webmgmt``.
+Following configuration listens for plain DNS queries on IP addresses `192.168.1.1` and `2001:db8::1`, and for DNS-over-TLS queries on all IP addresses configured on network interface `eth0`.

 .. code-block:: lua

     -- examples
     net.listen('192.168.1.1')
-    net.listen('fc00::1:1')
+    net.listen('2001:db8::1')
     net.listen(net.eth0, 853, { kind = 'tls' })

 .. warning::

-    On machines with multiple IP addresses avoid listening on wildcards ``0.0.0.0`` or ``::``.
+    On machines with multiple IP addresses on the same interface avoid listening on wildcards ``0.0.0.0`` or ``::``.
-    Knot Resolver could answer from different IP addresses if the network address ranges overlap, and clients would probably refuse such a response.
+    Knot Resolver could answer from different IP addresses if the network address ranges overlap, and clients would refuse such a response.

 Internal Resolver
 =================

-How to configure Knot Resolver to resolve internal-only domains.
+This is typical configuration for company-internal resolver which is not accessible from outside of company network.

 Forward internal-only domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^